silvacms/documentation/source/buildout/upgrade.rst

 ``bin/silva`` script.
 We recommend to use the script if you have a large site.

-For instance if you a Silva instance located at ``/mysite`` in your Zope instance, you can use the script like this:
+For instance if you have a Silva instance located at ``/mysite`` in your Zope instance, and to use the user ``admin`` in order to run the upgrade process, you can use the script like this:

 .. code-block:: sh

-   $ ./bin/silva -c parts/instance/etc/zope.conf upgrade /mysite
+   $ ./bin/silva -c parts/instance/etc/zope.conf upgrade -u admin /mysite

 Silva 2.3 upgrade notes